SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## "misleading impression of greatness"

 The point isn't that ChatGPT should be more like Google.
-It's to underscore the fact that both products function differently and serve different purposes, although there is overlap, as in providing encyclopedia-style facts and answering progamming questions.
+It's to underscore the fact that both products function differently and serve different purposes, although there is overlap, as in providing encyclopedia-style facts.

 <a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month: